Differences between Red Wine and White Wine

 Many different grape varietals are used to produce wine, including Pinot Gris, Syrah and Cabernet Sauvignon.

 While red varietals are used to make red wine, white wine can actually be made from red or white grapes.
 For instance, traditional French champagne is made with the red Pinot Noir grape.

-There are many health benefits of red wine.
+There are many health benefits of red wine (here are the top 20 benefits).
 Among these, it is known to be good for cardiovascular conditions, regulating cholesterol, slowing down mental decline and can help towards joint pains, diabetes and cancer.